dps923/winter2017/notes/week_04/README.md

 The top-level Stack View in your Scene will require constraints to specify its spacing from the edges of the top-level view.
 Typically, this will be pinned to the edges of the top-level view:
+## INSERT IMAGE HERE

+Contraints can now be added selectively, for instance to set items to a specific width, or to adjust spacing.

 Please read this short article: [http://www.thinkandbuild.it/introduction-to-uistackview/]()